artemisoftnian/com-artemisoftnian-plugins-unityads2/README.md

 A couple of years ago, and after a great mistake, I got banned from Google AdsMob network.
 After appels to the mercy of Google, explaining what happens...
 I remain banned for life.
 This put me on a very bad situation those days, with a very short list of good monetizing alternatives.
 This ends the day I learn about UnityAds

 After the end of the UnityAds 1.x Api era, I have to move forward and Implement UnityAds 2.x on my projects.
 Implement it on the Unity Game Engine was a breeze, But then I didn't found any solutions to implement version 2.x on my html5, cordova, construct 2 or 3 projects.
 That my friends, makes this cordova plugin a reality.
-Oh well, it was basically only necessity!
+Oh well, it was basically, necessity!

 ## FEUTURES